 About this hotel

-• One of Paris’ hottest contemporary design hotels with spacious rooms complete with every audio visual gadget you need
+- Spacious rooms complete with every audio visual gadget you need.

 The hotel's name is a play on its location.
 The 16th arrondissement - or 'seizieme', or 'sezz' as it's often referred to by the fast-talking Parisians - is the Parisian equivalent of New York's Upper East Side.
 It's the cleanest, quietest, best manicured part of the city and thus it ranks as the most desirable address for well-to-do Parisian families.
 'Everyone', the owner of The Sezz will tell you, 'wants to be in the 16th, even if they won't admit it, not only because it's elegant and chic and refined but because it's 99.9% French.'
 And he's right.
 The 16th is a part of Paris that caters not to tourists but to Parisians.